November 20, 2023

 You can access the dbt adapters for Hive and Impala from the Cloudera Data Warehouse service, which enable you to use the dbt data management workflow with Cloudera Data Platform.
 For more information, see Using dbt with Hive, Impala and CDP.

 You can use Hive data connectors to map databases present in external data sources to a local Hive Metastore (HMS).
-The external data sources can be of different types, such as MySQL, PostgreSQL, Oracle, Derby, or Redshift.
+The external data sources can be of different types, such as MySQL, PostgreSQL, Oracle, Redshift, Derby, or other HMS instances.
 You can create external tables to represent the data, and then query the tables.
-For more information, see Using Hive Data Connectors to support External Data Sources.
+For more information, see Using Hive data connectors to support external data sources.

 Enhancement of expiring Iceberg snapshots